Description of WAC at Drew:

 - Writing in the Major courses and course sequences (WM) are designed to introduce students to the conversations in the field and invite them to join those conversations using the writing style and format of the discipline (or disciplines) of the major.
 The purpose of WM courses is to teach students to understand and practice the kinds of writing that are specific to the discipline in which they are studying.
 For this reason, no two WM courses look the same; however, all WM courses and course sequences share the same broad goals.
 [WM Outcomes]

 The WAC Program Provides a Range of Support for Student Writers:

-- The University Writing Center: This center, located off the Brother’s College main lobby, supports all University faculty, students, and staff through any stage of the writing process.
+- The Center for Writing Excellence: This center, located in the Academic Commons in the Rose Memorial Library, supports all University faculty, students, and staff through any stage of the writing process.
 Appointments are recommended.
-For more information about the Writing Center, please visit the Writing Center page.
+For more information about the Center for Writing Excellent, please visit the CWE website.